 Wednesday evening is very friendly but competitive session.
 In keeping with BBC tradition, this group competes for summer and winter Trophies.
 The summer Trophy is a one night affair whilst the winter Trophy is held over the 3 months June to August, keeping everybody keen to attend on those cold winter nights!

 Some members of course need a twice a week bridge fix and play at both sessions.
 The bridge club also offers very pleasant quarterly Sunday lunches and bridge, Ben always cooks up a delicious meal and we then have three hours of friendly bridge.

 We are blessed to have the facility we have and all members agree that there is no better venue to enjoy bridge than the top room at BBC.
 If you have any queries regarding play please email: email me.
 If you are a member of the Club and would like to be kept informed of any news on bridge then join the Bridge Forum.
 See this link for information on how to join the bridge forum

 In an exciting development for Wednesday bridge, from 7 May we will be using the services of a professional director supplied by the local bridge club.
 As part of this innovation, we will use pre dealt boards and will be given hand records including possible contracts for each board at the conclusion of the evening.
 We still aim to continue with the happy atmosphere which prevails on Wednesday evening.
 Cost for the evening is $7 per player.
 If you have some bridge experience, please do come and join us at 6.45pm for a 7pm sharp start on any Wednesday evening.
-Read more about upcoming games and results here.
+You can view results here.

 The Book Club meets at 1.30pm in the Top Room on the first Monday of the month.